-The Essential Guide to: Lighting Interiors - Techniques for lighting with small flash - By Scott Hargis
+The Essential Guide to: Lighting Interiors - Techniques for lighting with small flash - Second Edition - By Scott Hargis

-In this book Scott Hargis, one of the most respected interior photographers in the business, shows you everything you need to know to learn to light rooms with small flash:
+Inside the 2nd edition, Scott shows you everything you need to know to light rooms with small flash:

 Lighting Interiors - What's Inside